Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

 Basically, two types of systems using displacing PCR mix have been conceived.

 The first one consists in serpentine configuration with a number of PCR cycles fixed intrinsically by the design (39,41): continous flow or flow-through PCR.
-As previously mentioned these devices enable very fast PCR like 40 cycles in 120s (43).
+As previously mentioned these devices enable very fast PCR, about 40 cycles in 120s (43).

 This technique was first carried out in a capillary (44) but was then adapted in microfluidic chip using Quake valve to circularly circulate the PCR mix between the different temperature zones and even realize an integrated quantification of the DNA amplication (44).
 With this technique, very fast DNA amplification can be also obtained: 30 PCR cycles in 6 minutes (45).